Endometriosis Treatment: Traditional Chinese Medicine (TCM), Acupuncture, and Herbs

 If not treated on time, endometriosis can cause severe health issues such as cancer or infertility.
 Still, adequate therapies can prevent further inconveniences and resolve all the problems associated with endometriosis.
 Let’s see how acupuncture and Traditional Chinese Medicine (TCM) promote healing and deliver excellent results in treating this condition.

-Mike Woodworth from Makari Wellness: Meet an Endometriosis Specialist from San Diego
+Mike Woodworth from Makari Wellness: Treat the Symptoms of Endometriosis in San Diego, CA

-Makari Wellness specializes in treating gynecological conditions with a high success rate.
+Makari Wellness specializes in treating the symptoms of gynecological conditions with a high success rate.
 We combine the best traditional and conventional medicine methods, delivering long-term results to our patients, who leave our office with smiles on their faces.

-Book your appointment at (888) 871-8889 and let our endometriosis specialist in San Diego craft a unique and personalized treatment plan for you.
+Book your appointment at (888) 871-8889 and let us craft a unique and personalized treatment plan for you.

 What is Endometriosis?